wanx-troopers/wanx-troopers.github.io/extra-tools/llm-prompts.md

 Improve the color vibrancy and contrast.
 Upscale this jpg to 4K resolution while preserving details.
 Reduce noise and grain in the photo.
-Re-render this image in the style of Van Gogh’s Starry Night.
+Re-render this image in the style of Van Gogh's Starry Night.
 Convert to a watercolor painting.
 ```